thomasahle/numberlink/README.md

 The challenge with this approach is that we need to manage 'partial links' that aren't yet connected to anything.
-We don't want to accidentally connect a link to itself, or to connect the ends to different labeled sources.
+We don't want to accidentally connect a link to itself, or to connect the ends to different labelled sources.
 This problem can be solved efficiently by the disjoint-set data structure, but it is simpler for us to just keep an array such that if `pos` is a 'link head' then `end[pos]` is the current position of the other end.
 Initially